falkr/ttm4175/pages/day3.md

 You are now successfully connected to the server.
 Here you have access to the files on the server and all the programs that are installed here.
 As demonstrated by playing a sound file on the Raspberry Pi earlier, everything you do in this terminal is executed on the server.

-# Styep 3: Making a website
+# Step 3: Making a Website

 NTNU has made a solution for students to create their own website and immediately publish them on the internet.

 ### HTML

 Hyper Text Markup Language (HTML) is a language for creating a webpage.
 Webpages are usually viewed in a web browser.
 They can include text, links, pictures, and even sound and video.
-HTML is used to mark and describe each of these kinds of content so the web browser can display them correctly.
+HTML is used to describe each of these kinds of content so the web browser can display them correctly.

-Ultimately, every webpage on the internet is written in HTML.
+Websites on the internet are written in HTML.
+Each HTML file is just a plain text file, but with a _.html_ file extension instead of _.txt_.
 To see the HTML code that lies behind any website, open Firefox and navigate to any website that you like.
 Then, right click on the page and choose `View Page Source`.
 This will take you to the underlying HTML code for this site that your browser uses to present the site in a viewable way.

-### Creating the site
+### Creating the Website

 Although [this guide](https://innsida.ntnu.no/wiki/-/wiki/English/Create+your+own+website) explains how to set it up in simple terms, the steps are as follows: